yracine/device-type.myneurio/readme.md

 After pressing 'Next', on the following 2 pages, you may also select the appliance(s) to be exposed to SmartThings.
 Please select 2-3 appliances per page, to avoid any ST issues (i.e. execution time constraints).

-After pressing 'Done' on the last page, the smartapp will instantiate the MyNeurio object under
+After pressing 'Done' on the last page, the smartapp will instantiate the MyNeurio device object under

 https://graph.api.smartthings.com/device/list